 Consumer arbitration boards have jurisdiction over consumer disputes falling under the monetary threshold.
 Their decisions are subject to appeal before the consumer courts, which hold jurisdiction over all other consumer disputes above the monetary threshold.

-Bill 2/2735, which has been presented to the president of the Grand National Assembly, proposes that actions filed directly before the consumer courts be subject to mandatory mediation before proceeding to court adjudication.
-If the bill is enacted as is, parties will need to exhaust mandatory mediation before having recourse to the consumer courts.
-The bill excludes the jurisdictional scope of consumer arbitration boards and appeals against the decisions of such boards.
+The recent regulation under the Law numbered 7251 proposes that actions filed directly before the consumer courts be subject to mandatory mediation before proceeding to court adjudication.
+With this recent regulation, parties will need to exhaust mandatory mediation before having recourse to the consumer courts.
+The regulation excludes the jurisdictional scope of consumer arbitration boards and appeals against the decisions of such boards.
 It also provides certain exceptions as to mandatory mediation before lawsuits – namely, in case of disputes arising from consumer transactions over immovable assets and actions that fall under Articles 73/6 and 74 of Law 6502 on Consumer Protection.
 The latter category has a narrower scope than other disputes as these actions can be filed only by the ministry, consumer organisations and other public institutions and authorities.
-Thus, if the bill is enacted, consumers will have to exhaust a mandatory mediation phase (unless an exception applies) before filing a lawsuit before the consumer courts.
+Thus, consumers will have to exhaust a mandatory mediation phase (unless an exception applies) before filing a lawsuit before the consumer courts.

-This article examines Turkey's success with regard to the fair and swift resolution of consumer disputes and explores how the bill can add to this success.
+This article examines Turkey's success with regard to the fair and swift resolution of consumer disputes and explores how this recent regulation can add to this success.

 What can mediation offer and at what expense?